agensdev/AndroidTweaks/README.md

 Your opinion is important to us.
 We would love to hear what you think about AndroidTweaks.
 Please let us know [here](https://github.com/agensdev/AndroidTweaks/issues) if you have any ideas how to improve it, we’ll appreciate it!

-AndroidTweaks is a first library from [Blanka Kulik](https://github.com/blashca) guided by [Håvard Fossli](https://twitter.com/hfossli) with a great help from [Arild Jacobsen](https://github.com/Ehyeh-Asher-Ehyeh).
+AndroidTweaks is a first library from [Blanka Kulik](https://github.com/blashca) guided by [Håvard Fossli](https://twitter.com/hfossli) and with a great help from [Arild Jacobsen](https://github.com/Ehyeh-Asher-Ehyeh).

 [<img src="http://static.agens.no/images/agens_logo_w_slogan_avenir_medium.png" width="340" />](http://agens.no/)